kifont/Nice-Gadgets-store/README.md

 - **Stylelint** (v16.7.0) – SCSS linting
 - **GitHub** - Hosting and deployment

+## Features

+- **Responsive Design**
+  Optimized for various screen sizes, with breakpoints at 320px, 640px, 1200px, and 1440px.

+- **Navigation**
+  Uses `react-router-dom` for seamless page transitions and preserving URL-based search parameters.

+- **Favorites & Cart**
+  Allows users to add products to favorites or cart, with automatic total price calculation.

+- **Product Filtering**
+  Enables filtering by category, capacity and color within the product catalog.

+- **Sorting**
+  Products can be sorted by year, price, or alphabetically.

+- **Pagination**
+  Displays large product lists with customizable items per page and visible page count.

+- **Sticky Header**
+  Keeps the header fixed during scrolling for better navigation.

+- **Scroll to Top Button**
+  Lets users quickly return to the top of the page.

+- **Theme Toggle**
+   Supports switching between light and dark themes for improved accessibility and user preference.

+- **Loader**
+  Shows loading indicators to improve user experience during data fetches.

 ## Getting started
 Follow these steps to set up the project locally: